braintwin2026/BRAINTWIN/about.md

         <p>
           In neurology, where heterogeneity of disease obstructs conventional methods, digital twin technology offers a paradigm shift.
-          For primary brain tumors (gliomas, meningiomas, and primary CNS lymphomas) and cerebral small vessel disease (SVD) — diseases with unpredictable courses and variable treatment outcomes —
-          BRAINTWIN offers a novel architecture for patient-specific digital twin generation.
+          For primary brain tumors (gliomas, meningiomas, and primary CNS lymphomas) and cerebral small vessel disease (SVD), diseases with unpredictable courses and variable treatment outcomes, BRAINTWIN offers a novel architecture for patient-specific digital twin generation.
         </p>

         <h3 class="mt-5">Context and Justification</h3>